tomjaguarpaw/trainings/lynda/selling-with-stories.md

 ## What makes a great story a great story?

 1. A hero we care about (a relatable main character)
-2. A villian we're afraid of (a relevant challenge)
+2. A villain we're afraid of (a relevant challenge)
 3. An epic battle (honest struggle between them)

 For a sales story, also a worthy lesson.

-Choose a main character who is relavant to your audience
+Choose a main character who is relevant to your audience

 ## Choose the right story to tell